- Pro Video

 - Used Dept

 Nobody has ever complained about a memory card being too fast, and increasingly, electronics manufacturers are expecting you to have high-speed memory cards that are compatible with certain features.
-Smartphones, tablets, and even laptops often rely on memory cards for external storage these days.
-With consumers demanding both higher resolution and less compressed video from cameras, manufacturers have responded by supplying more and more capable memory cards.
+These days, smartphones, tablets, and even laptops often rely on memory cards for external storage.
+With consumers demanding higher resolution and less compressed video from cameras, manufacturers have responded by supplying more and more capable memory cards.
 Today, cameras are recording 4K video to microSD cards and RAW HD video to SD cards.
 Luckily, memory cards have kept up with the rising demand, and the fastest cards around rival SSD drives, though finding out which ones are truly fast can be a challenge.

 When memory cards list their read and write speeds, they often use terms like “up to” or “maximum” when reporting the spec.
 A maximum read speed or speed “up to” a certain amount is the maximum burst speed of a card.
-It might be able to sustain that speed for a few seconds, which is great for saving a picture quickly, but don’t actually expect to see read and write speeds like that for sustained transfers, such as when you’re shooting video.
+It might be able to sustain that speed for a few seconds, which is great for saving a picture quickly, such as when shooting the Nikon D5’s burst mode of 12 frames per second, but don’t expect to see read and write speeds like that for sustained transfers, such as when you’re shooting video.
 Plus, some manufacturers are a bit more liberal with the speeds they quote than others.
 Sustained transfer speeds can vary greatly from card to card, so to determine a memory card's overall speed, just looking at the card's advertised maximum speed isn’t always the best yardstick.

 Luckily, memory cards have a number of metrics to help you sort out which ones are fast all around.
 To the uninitiated, they can be a bit overwhelming and look like random numbers, so in this article we will not only reveal what the fastest cards are, but also help you understand why.

-Now that we’ve decoded all the technical jargon, it should be clear that if you want the fastest SD cards you can get, look for UHS-II, class U3 cards.
-Luckily, we carry a number UHS-II U3 cards from a few manufacturers.
-SanDisk Extreme PRO UHS-II cards are available in 64GB, 32GB, and 16GB capacities, and offer read speeds up to 280 MB/s and write speeds up to 250 MB/s, which should satisfy the most bandwidth-hungry cameras.
-Delkin also offers a 32GB card with the same 280 MB/s maximum read and 250 MB/s maximum write speeds.
-For those willing to trade a little speed for more capacity, Lexar’s Professional UHS-II cards are available in 256GB and 128GB capacities and offer a slightly slower maximum read speed of 150 MB/s.
+Now that we’ve decoded all the technical jargon, it should be clear that if you want the fastest SD cards you can get, look for UHS-II, Class U3 cards.
+Luckily, we carry a number of UHS-II / U3 cards from a few manufacturers.
+SanDisk Extreme PRO UHS-II cards are available in 16GB, 32GB, 64GB, and 128GB capacities, and offer read speeds up to 300 MB/s and write speeds up to 260 MB/s, which should satisfy the most bandwidth-hungry cameras.
+Delkin also offers 32GB, 64GB, 128GB, and 256GB UHS-II cards with a read speed of 285 MB/s and a write speed of 100 MB/s.
+Lexar’s Professional 1000x UHS-II cards are available in capacities of 16GB, 32GB, 64GB, 128GB, and 256GB, and offer a slightly slower maximum read speed of 150 MB/s and a maximum write speed of 80 MB/s.
+Lexar also manufactures the Professional 2000x UHS-II series in capacities of 32GB, 64GB, and 128GB that deliver a maximum read speed of 300 MB/s and a maximum write speed of 260 MB/s.

-If you do not have a UHS-II-capable camera or computer but still need a fast card, take a look at the SanDisk Extreme Pro UHS-I U3 memory card line, available in 128GB, 256GB, and 512GB capacities.
-These cards offer read speeds up to 95 MB/s and write speeds up to 90 MB/s, very close to the maximum possible speed of UHS-I.
+If you do not have a UHS-II-capable camera or computer but still need a fast card, take a look at the SanDisk Extreme Pro UHS-I U3 memory card line, available in 32GB, 64GB, 128GB, and 512GB capacities.
+These cards offer read speeds up to 95 MB/s and write speeds up to 90 MB/s, very close to the maximum possible speed of UHS-I. Lexar’s Professional UHS-I cards range in capacity from 16GB to 512GB and come as U1 or U3.
+While all of these Lexar cards offer read speeds up to 95 MB/s, the U1 media offers write speeds up to 10 MB/s, and the U3 cards max out at 45 MB/s.

-XQD Cards XQD Cards are the reason CompactFlash cards aren’t getting a speed update, as they are the CompactFlash Association’s official replacement for CompactFlash cards.
-XQD cards offer far higher maximum transfer speeds than CompactFlash, are much smaller, and have a more rugged build than SD cards.
+XQD Cards are the reason CompactFlash cards aren’t getting a speed update, since they are the CompactFlash Association’s official replacement for CompactFlash cards.
+XQD cards are based on the PCIe standard (with an 8 Gb/s bus speed), offer far higher maximum transfer speeds than CompactFlash, are much smaller, and have a more rugged build than SD cards.
 There are currently two versions of XQD cards, Version 1.0, which allows for maximum transfer rates of 500 MB/s, and Version 2.0, which allows for speeds up to 1000 MB/s.
 While still limited in use, both versions offer faster possible transfer rates than the fastest CF or SD cards available.

-So, if its performance you need, you have to pick sides, CFast 2.0, XQD, or UHS-II.
+So, if its performance you need, you have to pick sides—CFast 2.0, XQD, or UHS-II.
 It’s all up to you—well really, it’s up to device manufacturers, but at least now you know how to find the fastest cards available.
+Questions?
+Use the Comments section, below.